 Norton Cancer Institute also offers a full range of uterine cancer treatment options, as well as ongoing support for patients and families.
 For more information about our comprehensive care, or to make an appointment, please call (502) 629-1234 or find a gynencologic oncologist.

-According to the American Cancer Society, the following groups have an increased risk of developing ovarian cancer:
+According to the American Cancer Society, the following groups have an increased risk of developing uterine cancer:

-- Women who have had radiation treatment in the pelvic region
+- Women who have radiation treatment in the pelvic region

 - Women older than 50

 - Women who are obese

 - Women who have had estrogen replacement therapy

 - Women who are infertile